autumoswitzerland/autumo-beetroot/README.md

   - `web/css/refs.css`: Add here styles that reference images, fonts, etc. per url-references, e.g.: `url('/img/...');`.
 This is necessary, so beetRoot can translate resource URL's for a servlet context correctly.

+  - `web/css/jquery-ui.min.css`: Better tooltips.

   - `web/css/default.css`: Your default web-app styles and designs.

+  - `web/css/theme-dark.css`: The default dark theme; you can add your own themes by naming it `theme-yourname.css` and HTTP-request it through the users' settings handler.

 <p align="right">(<a href="#top">back to top</a>)</p>